syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 Using F distribution, you can compare the degree of variability for two data sets.

-Syntax:
+#### Syntax:

 FINV(probability,deg_freedom1,deg_freedom2)

-The FINV function syntax has the following three arguments (Argument is a value that provides information to an action, an event, a method, a property, a function, or a procedure):
+The FINV function Syntax: has the following three arguments (Argument is a value that provides information to an action, an event, a method, a property, a function, or a procedure):

 * Probability is a probability associated with the F cumulative distribution.
 * Deg_freedom1 is the numerator degrees of freedom.